 (See also Approach to Parasitic Infections Approach to Parasitic Infections Human parasites are organisms that live on or in a person and derive nutrients from that person (its host).
 There are 3 types of parasites: Single-cell organisms (protozoa, microsporidia) Multicellular... read more .)

 In the mid-1980s, 3.5 million people had dracunculiasis, but by 2018, due to international efforts to interrupt transmission, only 28 cases were reported.
+In 2021, only 14 cases were reported in humans (1 General references Dracunculiasis is infection with Dracunculus medinensis.
+Symptoms are a painful, inflamed skin lesion, which contains an adult worm, and debilitating arthritis.
+Diagnosis is by inspection... read more ).
 Transmission remains within a narrow belt of African countries—Chad, Mali, Ethiopia, and possibly Sudan and South Sudan.

-The guinea worm is likely to be the first human parasite to be eradicated (1 Reference Dracunculiasis is infection with Dracunculus medinensis.
+The guinea worm is likely to be the first human parasite to be eradicated (2 General references Dracunculiasis is infection with Dracunculus medinensis.
 Symptoms are a painful, inflamed skin lesion, which contains an adult worm, and debilitating arthritis.
-Diagnosis is by inspection.
-Treatment... read more ).
+Diagnosis is by inspection... read more ).

 Humans become infected by drinking water containing infected microcrustaceans (copepods).
 The larvae are released, penetrate the bowel wall, and mature in the abdominal cavity into adult worms in about 1 year.